 Journal articles are an important way in which new political science research is disseminated.

-Where you search will depend on the emphasis of your paper, but you can always start with Academic Search Complete via EBSCOhost.
+Where you search will depend on the emphasis of your paper, but you can always start with Academic Search Premier via EBSCOhost.
 This database is useful for political science research for several reasons:

 - Political Science can be multidisciplinary, which is a strength of this database.

 - This database covers scholarly journals and news magazines.
 If your topic is very recent, there may not be many research studies on it yet, but you will find information in magazines.

 - This database has a lot of full text, meaning that you can view and print articles from your computer.